hammerheim-game/hammerheim-rules/7-equipment.md

 made, treat the stunned result as knocked down instead.
 This save is not modified by the opponent’s Strength.

-### Ithilmar Armor
+### Ithilmar Armour

 Ithilmar is a silvery metal which is as light as silk and stronger than steel.
-Elves are experts at fashioning weapons and armor from Ithilmar, and the Elven kingdom of Caledor is the only place in the world where this metal can be found.
+Elves are experts at fashioning weapons and armour from Ithilmar, and the Elven kingdom of Caledor is the only place in the world where this metal can be found.

-Save: Ithilmar armor gives the wearer a 5+ basic save, and does not slow him down if he is also armed with a shield.
+Save: Ithilmar armour gives the wearer a 5+ basic save, and does not slow him down if he is also armed with a shield.
-### Light Armor
+### Light Armour

-Light armor encompasses a wide variety of materials from hardened leather tunics to chain shirts forged from steel.
+Light armour encompasses a wide variety of materials from hardened leather tunics to chain shirts forged from steel.
 It does not offer complete protection against arrows or swords, but it is better than having nothing at all.
-Light armor does not inhibit movement.
+Light armour does not inhibit movement.

-Save: A warrior who is wearing light armor has a basic D6 saving throw of 6.
+Save: A warrior who is wearing light armour has a basic D6 saving throw of 6.
 ### Pavise